 Topic: Quantitative Education in Life Science Graduate Programs

-Support and Partners: This workshop is supported by funding from the Burroughs Wellcome Fund, from the National Science Foundation support for NIMBioS, with additional support from the University of Tennessee.
-The Workshop arises from a partnership between NIMBioS and the Southeast Center for Mathematics and Biology (SCMB).
+Support and Partners: This workshop was supported by funding from the Burroughs Wellcome Fund, from the National Science Foundation support for NIMBioS, with additional support from the University of Tennessee.
+The Workshop arose from a partnership between NIMBioS and the Southeast Center for Mathematics and Biology (SCMB).

-The intent is for the workshop to gather thought leaders on graduate life science education and its relation to quantitative training to determine commonalities of approaches across institutions and consider what evidence is available on the effectiveness of these approaches.
-The expectation is that this would provide potential guidance based on experiences at diverse institutions and in biological sub-disciplines about what has been tried, how effective the results have been, and what still needs to be examined.
-We expect that attendees will share experiences and any evaluation data regarding the programs they have been involved with.
-We intend for the workshop to gather advice from those with extensive experience in educating not only the few students specializing in quantitative biology, but also with the broad range of life science graduate students.
-Applications are welcome from those at any career stage, including recent PhDs.
+The intent of the workshop was to gather thought leaders on graduate life science education and its relation to quantitative training to determine commonalities of approaches across institutions and consider what evidence is available on the effectiveness of these approaches.
+The expectation was that this would provide potential guidance based on experiences at diverse institutions and in biological sub-disciplines about what has been tried, how effective the results have been, and what still needs to be examined.
+Attendees shared experiences and any evaluation data regarding the programs they have been involved with.
+The workshop gathered advice from those with extensive experience in educating not only the few students specializing in quantitative biology, but also with the broad range of life science graduate students.
+Applications were welcomed from those at any career stage, including recent PhDs and current graduate students.

-Format: Approximately two weeks prior to the workshop, an online webinar will be held to provide background information for all attendees to ensure all are aware of the objectives, are provided some of the shared experiences from the organizers, and can discuss possible topics for breakout sessions during the workshop.
-The webinar will be recorded (as will formal presentations at the workshop) and available to anyone interested including those not attending the workshop.
-The workshop will consist of a limited number of summary presentations from some of the programs with experience in educating life science PhD students, followed by breakout sessions with facilitators and rapporteurs who will report back to the whole gathering.
+Format: The workshop consisted of a limited number of summary presentations from some of the programs with experience in educating life science PhD students, breakout sessions with facilitators and rapporteurs who reported back to the whole gathering, opportunities for birds-of-a-feather individual-to-individual and small group informal discussions as well as "receptions" at the end of each day for opportunities to chat informally with colleagues.
 We will use online collaborative tools to compile the various discussion results, from which an overall workshop summary of findings and report will be developed by the organizers.
-A workshop evaluation will be carried out by the National Institute for STEM Evaluation and Research (NISER) (stemeval.utk.edu)
+Participants were invited to suggest additional breakout session topics from the initial ones posted with the draft agenda and these topics were prioritized prior to the Workshop through polls of the participants.
+Breakout session topics were revised adaptively during the Workshop based on participant decisions.
+A workshop evaluation will be carried out by the National Institute for STEM Evaluation and Research (NISER) (niser.utk.edu)

 A goal of NIMBioS is to enhance the cadre of researchers capable of interdisciplinary efforts across mathematics and biology.
 As part of this goal, NIMBioS is committed to promoting diversity in all its activities.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.
 Questions regarding diversity issues should be directed to firstname.lastname@example.org.
 You can read more about our Diversity Plan on our NIMBioS Policies web page.
 The NIMBioS building is fully handicapped accessible.